Events explained

 The Closed event

-There's no member associated to this event in the sf::Event union.
+There's no member associated with this event in the sf::Event union.

 if (event.type == sf::Event::Closed)